horus20/motherminter-push/README.md

 * Please note the mechanics of creating an array of wallets that have been implemented.
 The funds sent to deposit a campaign are initially credited to an intermediate address.
 The activation of individual wallets  (meaning depositing funds to the wallets) occurs only after a user visits a wallet link.
 This provides an ability to return unused funds to the campaign creator.

+## Security

+The wallet app is implemented using light client technology, this approach ensures that a private key (and seed phrase) never leaves the user's end-device.
+The process of transaction creation and signing takes place in the application, after which the formed transactions are sent to the network through the server.
+A password that the user inputs during wallet creation is involved in private key generation, and not transmitted outside the application in an open way.

+## UX & UI

 ## Backend part